bit-ml/bit-ml/content/collections/courses/deep_fmi_2020.md

 ---

-- **February 19th**: The course take place in Stoilow lecture hall, every Wednesday at 16:00 hours.
-The practicals will be every other week, starting the first week, in room 308, from 18:00 hours (right after the lecture).
+- **February 19th**: The course takes place in Stoilow lecture hall, every Wednesday at 16:00 hours.
+The practicals (only for FMI students) will be every other week, starting the first week, in room 308, from 18:00 hours (right after the lecture).

 - **February 7th**: The second edition of the course is about to start (on February 19th).
 [Enroll